 San Francisco Film Noir Festival

 Who doesn’t love a good film festival, especially if you’re a big fan of classic theater and traditional genres?
-This year’s festival theme is “The Art of Darkness,” and we just love all that this promises.
+This year’s festival theme is “Noir City XMAS,” which is a perfect seasonal complement.

 San Francisco Restaurant Week

 Foodies will love this fantastic big city event.
 It’s ten days filled with food, drink, and fun across the urban metro area.

 Try out new restaurants you’ve been dying to get to, or return to old favorites.

 If you’re a visitor in town, it’s a great chance to sample the local cuisine without spending too much money – especially at high end places.
 Remember to make reservations in advance (available online), or you might miss out!